safe-global/safe-modules/modules/allowances/README.md

 To make it easier to allow querying for allowances two more data structures have been added to the contract: `delegates` and `tokens`.

 `delegates` stores all the delegates for a specific Safe in a double linked list.
 For this we also store an entry point to that double linked list in `delegatesStart`.
 Each delegate is identified by a `uint48` which is the first **6bytes** of the delegate address.
 This could theoretically cause collisions.
-Therfore the index points to a struct containing the `address` of the delgate, the `next` index and the `prev` index, so that it is possible to verify which address was used to get the index.
+Therfore the index points to a struct containing the `address` of the delegate, the `next` index and the `prev` index, so that it is possible to verify which address was used to get the index.
 In case of collisions we recommend to generate a new delegate.

 `tokens` is a list that is appended when ever an allowance is set for a token for the first time.
 The tokens will never be removed from this list.